jacurtis813/tomorrows-post/README.md

 64. Understand in depth how to use the margin and the padding property and how to condense
 65. Use the margin, border, and padding property using each selection style

-66. Polishing up our blog post
+66. Polishing up our blog post, clean this up to look presentable
 67. Floating divs so that way we can clean up our html file to look more presentable
+68. Now we are going to work with element positioning, so far these elements are set by relative meaning that they are set by other elements
+69. Placing the units for the value of absolute to reposition the specified element